wjsutton/tableau-mcp-experimental/README.md

 ### Environment Variables

+All environment variables specified in a `.env` file will be available to the MCP server.
+Creating a `.env` file is not required though since environment variables can also be provided by AI tools via their MCP configuration or to the Docker container running the MCP server via `env.list` file.

 Depending on your desired mode, create your environment configuration as follows:

-For **running locally**, create an `mcpServers` JSON snippet using `config.example.json` as a template.
-It should look similar to this:
+For **running locally**, create an `mcpServers` JSON snippet using `config.stdio.json` or `config.http.json` as a template, depending on your desired transport type.
+For `stdio` transport, it should look similar to this:

 ```json
 {